Assassin's Creed Mirage

 Playtest data from our User Research team confirmed usability issues with the Eagle feature.

-I delivered a high-fidelity interactive prototype on Protopie, demonstrating UX flows and motion behavior.
+I delivered a high-fidelity interactive prototype on Protopie, including the UX flow and motion behavior.

 The UI Director provided redesigned UX assets that I incorporated into the prototype on Protopie.